Resistance: Burning Skies: Plot

 As Tom and Ellie progress towards Ellis Island, they sight some Chimeran reinforcements traveling along the George Washington Bridge.
 Ellie calls in an air strike in an effort to eliminate the reinforcements.
 Unfortunately, a VTOL crashes on the bridge, but it is too late to call the air strike off.
 Tom drops onto the bridge and begins to make his way to the crashed VTOL's crew.
 After searching the destroyed VTOL, Tom discovers an injured soldier trapped inside the VTOL.
 Tom rescues the soldier, and reunites with Ellie.
 Tom and Ellie then make their way to the end of the bridge, encountering Grims along the way.
 They eventually reach the exit, only to find that it has been sealed off by the government.
 As Ellie attempts to find an escape route, Tom faces off against an Impaler.
 Tom and Ellie jump down an emergency exit just as another air strike hits the bridge.

 Tom and Ellie eventually regroup with Mac, who helps them reach Ellis Island.
 Tom and Ellie are ambushed by some Chimera.
 After clearing out all the hostiles, they eventually reach the laboratories where they reach a sealed vault door.
 A man contacts them asking for help.
 Tom and Ellie begin to fight their way to the man, only to learn that he has been infected.
 Once Tom kills the man, he proceeds towards Richard Gorrell's office.
 Tom and Ellie find a projector, which plays an instructional video.
 They learn that Gorrell is working on Project Phoenix, and was kidnapping several humans for testing, including Rachel and Natalie.

 Tom and Ellie ride a VTOL to a protection camp in Union City, in hopes of rescuing Tom's family.
 Once at the camp, Tom and Ellie split up.
 Riley fights his way to a crashed VTOL, discovering an injured pilot.
 Once the pilot is saved, Tom sets out to regroup with Ellie.
 He fights his way through Chimeran infested mines and buildings, eventually learning the location of Natalie and Rachel.
 Tom catches a quick glimpse of a Chimeran carrier taking his family to a nearby conversion tower.
 Riley and Ellie board a floating Chimera in an effort to follow Natalie and Rachel.

 Tom and Riley finally reach the conversion tower.
 They are separated when Ellie decides to search for Gorrell while Tom looks for his family.
 After clearing out several groups of Chimera, Tom eventually finds an infected Natalie.
 Tom performs a mercy kill on Natalie, shooting her with his carbine.
-Tom continues to search for Rachel and Ellie.